DistractedByData/Daily-Focus/README.md

 ---

-## Setting Up and Running the Morning-Check-In-App
+## Setting Up and Running the Daily Focus Application

-Follow the steps below to set up and run the Morning-Check-In-App.
+Follow the steps below to set up and run the Daily Focus App.

 ### Step 1: Download and Extract Code